psiservices-parkerschellenberg/VideoGamesApp/README.md

-Used Visual Studio project template: ASP.NET Core Web App (Model-View-Controller) - a project template for creating an ASP.NET Core application with example ASP.NET Core MVC Views and Controllers and Razor Pages (cshtml)
+Used Visual Studio project template: ASP.NET Core Web App (Model-View-Controller) - a project template for creating an ASP.NET Core application with example Views and Controllers

+Front end using Razor Pages (cshtml)

-Used Microsoft Entity Framework for ORM
+Microsoft Entity Framework for ORM

-Used SQL Server Management Studio (SSMS) to create and manage the database
+SQL Server Management Studio (SSMS) to create and manage the database